Welcome to Holliston Girl Scouts!

 Troop Bank Accounts

 You will learn during orientation that a bank account will need to be opened for your troop.
-Troops have had success with the Middlesex Savings Bank in downtown Holliston
+Troops have had success with the Middlesex Savings Bank and TD Bank in downtown Holliston

 First Aid & CPR Training